• Skip to primary navigation

 Jump to Recipe - Print Recipe

-This easy tomato bruschetta comes together in no time!
-It tastes fresh and delicious and is a tasty appetizer or part of a meal.
+This easy tomato bruschetta crostini is the perfect appetizer!
+It tastes fresh and delicious.
 This recipe is the perfect use for those summer tomatoes and fresh basil.

 Tomato Bruschetta